Institute for the Study of Culture and Society (ICS)

 - Developing marketing and public relations materials

-- Fundraising and supplementing operating budget with co-sponsorships, grants, and in-kind donations from other University units (ranging from $2,500 to $15,000 per year)
+- Fundraising and supplementing operating budget with co-sponsorships, grants, and in-kind donations (typically ranging from $2,500 to $15,000 per year)

 - Contributing to three successful National Endowment for the Humanities grant applications, worth more than $500,000